 Diet and Nutrition

 With these changes, you’ll begin to notice a difference.
-If you’re after mega growth and thickness, try our Hero Hair Growth Serum, it’s designed with a range of peptides, niacinamide and other vitamins and minerals that will help promote hair health, working at the follicular level.
+If you’re after mega growth and thickness, try our Hero Hair Growth Serum and Hero Hair Growth Booster, it’s designed with a range of peptides, niacinamide and other vitamins and minerals that will help promote hair health, working at the follicular level.
 It contains no nasties and will help strengthen and prevent breakage, nourish and promote new growth, and prevent further hair loss.
 You’ll be amazed at the results.

-For more information on Hero Hair growth serum, Click here.
+For more information on our Hero Hair growth products, Click here.